 Ji Kangzi asked: “What should I do to make the people respectful, loyal, and diligent?”
 Confucius said: “Treat them with dignity, and they will be respectful.
 Be filial to your parents and kind to the young, and they will be loyal.
 Promote those who are capable and teach those who are not, and they will be diligent.”

 Ji Kangzi asked: “Is Zilu fit for government office?”
 Confucius said: “Zilu is resolute.
 Why isn’t he fit for government office?”
 Ji Kangzi asked again: “Is Zigong fit for government office?”
 Confucius said: “Zigong is intelligent.
 Why isn’t he fit for government office?”
 Ji Kangzi asked again: “Is Ran Qiu fit to be appointed to government office?”
 Confucius said: “Ran Qiu has many talents.
 Why isn’t he fit for government office?”

 When Ji Kangzi sent him some medicine, Confucius bowed as he accepted the gift but said: “Since I don’t know what this substance is, I dare not taste it.”

-Ji Kangzi asked: “Which of your disciples loves learning?”
+Ji Kangzi asked: “Which of your followers love learning?”
 Confucius replied: “There was Yan Hui who loved learning.
-Unfortunately, his life was cut short and he died.
-Now there is no one who loves learning as much as he did.”
+Sadly, his life was cut short and he died.
+Now there’s nobody.”